uptonking/note4yaoo/note-react-rfc-server.md

 - As noted in RFC, frameworks such as Rails were one of many inspirations for React Server Components.
   - We’re not swinging the pendulum(钟摆；摇摆) fully to the server:
   - we’re acknowledging that neither server- or client-rendering are ideal for all cases.
-  - Choose *per component* not per app.
+  - Choose *per component*, not per app.